mapillary/mapillary_tools/README.md

 #### `extract_sequence_data`

 `extract_sequence_data` will process the entire set of images located in the import path and create sequences, initially based on the file system structure, then based on image capture time and location and in the end splitting sequences longer than 500 images.
-Optionally, duplicates can be flagged (ie marked to be skipped when uploading) and camera directions can be  derived based on latitude and longitude.
+By default, duplicates are flagged to be excluded from upload, using the default duplicate thresholds for distance 0.1 m and angle 5°.
+Optionally, duplicates can be kept and camera directions can be derived based on latitude and longitude.

 #### `extract_upload_params`